Shinsuke Nakamura: IWGP Intercontinental Champion (2012–2016)

 From July 23 to August 15, Nakamura took part in the round-robin stage of the 2015 G1 Climax.
 Despite missing one match due to an elbow injury, Nakamura won his block and advanced to the finals by defeating reigning IWGP Heavyweight Champion and Chaos stablemate Kazuchika Okada in his last round-robin match, giving him a record of seven wins and two losses.
 On August 16, Nakamura was defeated in the finals of the tournament by Hiroshi Tanahashi.
-On September 27 at Destruction in Kobe, Nakamura defeated Hirooki Goto to win the IWGP Intercontinental Championship for the fifth time; this would remain the record for most reigns until Tetsuya Naito became a six-time champion in 2020.
-He made his first successful title defense on November 7 at Power Struggle against Karl Anderson, avenging an earlier loss from the 2015 G1 Climax.
+On September 27, at Destruction in Kobe, Nakamura defeated Hirooki Goto to win the IWGP Intercontinental Championship for the fifth time; this would remain the record for most reigns until Tetsuya Naito became a six-time champion in 2020.
+He made his first successful title defense on November 7 at Power Struggle against Karl Anderson.
 He made his second successful defense on January 4, 2016, by defeating A.J.
 Styles at Wrestle Kingdom 10 in Tokyo Dome.
 Hours after the event, it was reported that Nakamura had given his notice to NJPW on the morning of January 4, announcing that he was leaving the promotion for WWE.
 Nakamura remained under NJPW contract and was expected to finish off his contracted dates with the promotion before leaving.
 On January 12, NJPW confirmed Nakamura's upcoming departure, announcing he would also be stripped of the IWGP Intercontinental Championship.
 Nakamura handed in the title on January 25, officially ending his fifth reign.
 Nakamura wrestled his last match under his NJPW contract on January 30, where he, Kazuchika Okada and Tomohiro Ishii defeated Hirooki Goto, Hiroshi Tanahashi and Katsuyori Shibata.

 Before Nakamura's departure from NJPW, ROH had announced that he would be appearing at their 14th Anniversary Show in Las Vegas as part of ROH's cross-promotion deal with NJPW, but ROH was forced to pull him from the event due to Nakamura signing an exclusive WWE contract.